Peterenterprise298/documentation/content/applications/hr/referrals.rst

 shields.

-To modify a level's image, name, or points required to reach the level, click on an individual level in the list to open the level form.
-Click :guilabel:`Edit` to make modifications.
+To modify a level's image, name, or points required to reach the level, click on an individual level in the list to open the level form, then make modifications.

 Type in the name or number of the level in the :guilabel:`Level Name` field.
 What is entered is displayed beneath the user's photo on the main dashboard when they reach that level.
 Enter the